 The inlet and outlet liquid cooling connections are made with a 100NB bolted flange equipment with a high temperature EPDM gasket.
 Stainless steel blanking plates are included to allow the cooling circuit to be sealed when not in use.

-Option stainless steel manifolds can be provided to allow other types of connections including quick disconnect connectors.
+Optional stainless-steel manifolds can be provided to allow other types of connections including quick disconnect connectors.

-A flow control valve is fitted to the main outlet to allow the flow rate to be reduced.
+Flow control valves are fitted to the inlet of each tank to allow the flow rate to be reduced.
 Both automatic and manual air exhaust values are included.
 A manual drain valve ensures that the cooling liquid can be completely drained from the load bank to avoid contamination between projects.
 Inlet and outlet filters are included for use during filling and draining of the load bank.
-The filters need to be removed during operation of the load bank.

 The cooling liquid may be either: